nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Viewing help : `help`
 [Table of contents](#table-of-contents)

-Shows a message explaining how to access the help page.
+The `help` command shows a message explaining how to access the help page.

 ![help message](images/helpMessage.png)